eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 6. Your "National ID" is displayed.
 Tap "Continue".
 7. You are now on the "Dashboard" screen.

+Issuance flow (Credential Offer)

+1. Open the "Add document" screen or if it's the first time you open the app, you will be redirected there after you enter or set up your PIN.
+2. Tap "SCAN QR".
+3. Scan The QR Code from the issuer's website.
+4. Review the documents contained in the credential offer and tap "Issue".
+5. You will be shown a success screen.
+Tap "Continue".
+6. You are now on the "Dashboard" screen.

-Here you can tap "Add doc" and issue a new document, e.g. "Driving License".
+While on the "Dashboard" screen you can tap "Add doc" and issue a new document, e.g. "Driving License".

 If you want to re-issue a document you must delete it first by tapping on the document in the "Dashboard" screen and tapping the delete icon in the "Document details" view.